johschmitz/blender-driving-scenario-creator/README.md

     sudo apt install python3.9-dev

-then to make the pip installation coming with Blender find the headers
+then to make sure the pip installation coming with Blender finds the headers

     export CPPFLAGS=-I/usr/include/python3.9/